Ismail366/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10-mirror_permissions sets hello's permission same as olleh's

 11-directories_permissions add execute permissions of all subfolders in the current directory

+12-directory_permissions creates directory with 751 permission